remoteintech/remote-jobs/company-profiles/automattic.md

 We are a distributed company, democratizing publishing and development.

-We are the people behind WordPress.com, which serves more than 15.8 billion pages a month, as well as a host of other popular services, such as Akismet, Jetpack, and VaultPress.
+We are the people behind WordPress.com, which serves more than 15.8 billion pages a month, as well as a host of other popular services, such as Akismet, Jetpack, VaultPress, and WooCommerce.
 We are strong believers in Open Source, and the vast majority of our work is available under licenses like the GPL.

 ## Company size